 The Land and Water Conservation Fund uses royalties collected from offshore oil and gas development to provide up to $900 million annually to fund public land acquisition, improve access to land and water for outdoor recreation, and establish green spaces for outdoor recreation in urban areas.
 Every county in every state boasts at least one conservation, access, or green-space project funded by LWCF (like the Virginia rails-to-trails project pictured in the header).
 However, LWCF expired at the end of September, putting crucial funding for public land conservation and outdoor recreation access at risk.

-You can read the letter and list of signers on the League website.
+You can read the letter and list of signers here.